Tolc/IntelliJ_Jahia_plugin/README.md

  * Make helpers/quickfixes accessible through Actions in menus
  * Groovy support

-##### Don't hesitate to request features / suggest enhancements by opening an Issue.
+#### Don't hesitate to request features / suggest enhancements by opening an Issue.

 --

+##### DISCLAIMER: This plugin is neither official nor endorsed by [Jahia][1] in any way.
+I am just a guy who loves this CMS and wanted to make it easier to work with it for everybody (or at least everybody using IntelliJ).

  [1]: https://www.jahia.com/
  [2]: https://www.jahia.com/files/live/sites/jahiacom/files/logo-jahia-2016.png